MostlyHarmlessCafe/Mostly-Harmless-Cafe/content/posts/beef-stroganoff.md

 - food
 - pasta
 - beef
+desc:
+- Beefy sauce that can be used to top pretty much anything.
 ---

 {{< figure src="/images/food-images/beef-stroganoff_deadbody13.webp" caption="Beef Stroganoff garnished with parsley" alt="bowl of Beef Stroganoff garnished with parsley" >}}